bastienapp/dojo-elementalwords/README.md

 * The order of the returned sub-arrays does not matter, but the order of the strings within each sub-array does matter -- they should be in the order that "spells out" word.
 * If word is not an elemental word (that is, no combination of element symbols can form word), return an empty array.
 * You do not need to check the type of word.
 It will always be a (possibly empty) string.
-* Finally, the helper object ELEMENTS has been provided, which is a map from each element symbol to its corresponding full name (e.g. ELEMENTS['Na'] === 'Sodium').
+* Finally, the helper method getElement has been provided, which is a map from each element symbol to its corresponding full name (e.g. getElement("Na") === "Sodium (Na)").
 Have fun!

 Rappel des commandes junit :